 However, the most common reason for forsythia not blooming is improper pruning.
 Blooms are created on one year old wood.
 That means this year’s growth brings next year’s flowers.
-If you pruned your shrub in summer or fall, or you trim it to rigid dimensions, you have removed the growth that would have produced flowers.
+If you pruned your shrub in summer or fall, or you trimmed it to rigid dimensions, you may have removed the growth that would have produced flowers.

-If you’re still asking ‘Why isn’t my forsythia blooming?, look at what’s growing around it.
+If you’re still asking, “Why isn’t my forsythia blooming?” look at what’s growing around it.
 Too much nitrogen will turn your shrub a full and lovely green, but your forsythia won’t bloom.
 If your shrub is surrounded by lawn, the high nitrogen fertilizer you use on your grass may be hindering forsythia bud production.
 Adding more phosphorus, like bone meal, can help offset this.

 After all is said and done, a forsythia that will not bloom may just be too old.
 You can try lopping the plant back to the ground and hope the new growth will rejuvenate the bloom, but maybe it’s time to begin again with a newer cultivar of that favorite herald of spring: forsythia.